mkumar73/beckernick.github.io/_posts/2016-10-5-dynamic-programming-knapsack.markdown

 Okay.
 How did we actually populate this optimal value table.
 Let's break down exactly what the code does.

 First, we create a loop to go through each column of the table (each column represents an item in our knapsack).
-In our case, we want to iterate from `1` to the `num_items + 1` times since we padded our array for easier calculation (now column 1 represents item 1, column 2 represents item 2, and so on).
+In our case, we want to iterate from `1` to the `num_items + 1` times since we padded our array for easier calculation (now column index 1 represents item 1, column index 2 represents item 2, and so on).

 ```python